BaiToshoo/CinemaExperience/README.md

     ```bash
     git clone https://github.com/your-username/cinema-experience.git
     ```
-2. **Put your connection string** in the `appsettings.json` file to connect to your SQL Server instance.
+2. **Update your connection string** in the `appsettings.json` file to connect to your SQL Server instance.

 3. **Update your database**:
     - Using Package Manager Console: